cajogos/easy-steps/c-programming/chapter-003/README.md

 # 3. Setting Constant Values

+This chapter demonstrates how to create and utilize constant values and types within C programs.

 ## Summary
 - A fixed data that will never change should be stored as a constant, declared with the `const` keyword.
 - When declaring a constant the declaration must always initialize the constant with its fixed data value.